UPPMAX/R-matlab-julia-HPC/docs/r/rstudio.md

 2. Start a terminal: Click the icon at the bottom (#2) or open with "Applications" -> "System" -> "Xfce Terminal"

-3. Find a suitable version of Rstudio with "module spider Rstudio".
+3. Find a suitable version of RStudio with "module spider RStudio".
 The options are currently:

    - RStudio/2023.06.2+561
    - RStudio/2023.09.1+494